-Encoding callback module which exports encode_message/2 decode_message/2. and function EncodingMod:encode_message(EncodingConfig, MegacoMessage) is invoked whenever a record needs to be translated into an Erlang binary.
-EncodingMod:decode message(EncodingConfig, Binary) is invoked whenever an Erlang binary needs to be translated into a 'MegacoMessage' record.
+Encoding callback module which exports encode\message/2 and decode\message/2.
+The function EncodingMod:encode\message(EncodingConfig, MegacoMessage) is invoked whenever a 'MegacoMessage' record needs to be translated into an Erlang binary.
+The function EncodingMod:decode\message(EncodingConfig, Binary) is invoked whenever an Erlang binary needs to be translated into a 'MegacoMessage' record.

-An atom, defaults to megaco_pretty_text_encoder.
+An atom, defaults to megaco\pretty\text\encoder.